Date: Wednesday, 19 April 2023 17.00 – 18.00 h. CET, per Zoom

 Speaker: Paola Vulterini

-Translation: Croatian, Czech, French, German, Turkish and Ukrainian
+Translation: Croatian, Czech, French, German, and Turkish

 Valueable – A perfect example of how job inclusion can succeed!